Table of Contents

 By 1968, a unit consisted of either an LP or a tape.
-While reel-to-reels and 8-tracks were still manufactured, they sold little and had minuscule impact on sales tallies.
+While reel-to-reels and 8-tracks were still manufactured, they sold little and had a minimal impact on sales tallies.
 Most tape sales were of cassettes.

 About the 500,000 copies statement

 In the sub-section titled “The 500,000 copies statement” at the top of this post, I wrote that no record was ever certified for an RIAA Gold Record Award based on the sale of more than 500,000 copies in the ’60s.
 And that is true and this is important: 1974 was the first year in which the RIAA awarded Gold Records to an album based on unit sales (“the sale of more than 500,000 copies”), not just dollar sales.